frequency-chain/docs/pages/glossary.md

 ## Coinless User

 An end user who doesn’t use tokens to interact with Frequency.
 While coinless users maintain Control Keys that enable them to directly control their authentication and authorization data on chain, they delegate transaction handling to a Provider who will in turn manage data transactions (such as sending Messages) on their behalf.
+See [Benefits of Delegation](./Delegation/Benefits.md).

 ## Collator